neherlab/RSV-mut-fitness/README.md

 - [ntmut_fitness](results/ntmut_fitness/): files `{cluster}_ntmut_fitness.csv` for each cluster of clades with the nucleotide mutation fitness effects.
 - [aamut_fitness](results/aamut_fitness/): files `{cluster}_aamut_fitness.csv` with fitness effects of the amino acid mutations for each cluster of clades.

+#### Nucleotide fitness
+The fitness effects of nucleotide mutations are reported in the `./results/_ntmut_fitness.csv` folder.
+In the dataframes therein, the output of the Bayesian probabilistic framework can be found, see section [Theoretical framework](#theoretical-framework) for additional details.
+Relevant entries are:
+* `f_mean`: the average with respect to the posterior of the fitness effect.
+It will provide the input for amino acid fitness effects.
+* `f_st_dev`: the posterior standard deviation, representing the uncertainty on the nucleotide fitness effect.
+It is also input for the amino acid estimates.

+#### Amino acid fitness
+The results for amino acid fitness effects are found in the `./results/aamut_fitness/` folder.
+In the dataframes therein, relevant columns are:
+* `delta_fitness`: the estimate of the fitness effect of an amino acid mutation.
+It is computed as the weighted average of the nucleotide effects in the corresponding codon that produce the nonsynonymous mutation.
+Given a set of weights $w_i$, the weighted average of $f$ reads $\overline f=\sum_iw_if_i/\sum_iw_i$.
+In our case, the weights are the inverse variances, i.e. $w_i=1/\sigma^2_i$.
+* `uncertainty`: it is the uncertainty associated to the weighted average.
+It can be interpreted as the overall standard deviation of a probability distribution defined as the product of a set of univariate Gaussians, whose standard deviations are $\sigma_i$, i.e. $\sigma=\sqrt{1/\sum_i\left(1/\sigma^2_i\right)}$.

+For additional details, you can take a look to the [Theoretical framework](#theoretical-framework) section.

 ## Theoretical framework
 A detailed description of the theoretical framework for the GLM and the Bayesian setting can be found in this [paper](https://github.com/matsengrp/SARS2-synonymous-mut-rate-tex).
 Here we outline some fundamental elements.